-Description of the application process: During the Offer Period the investors may apply for the subscription of the Certificates during normal Italian banking hours at the offices (filiali) of the Distributor by filling in, duly executing (also by appropriate attorneys) and delivering a specific acceptance form (the "Acceptance Form" (Scheda di Adesione)).
+Description of the application process:

+During the Offer Period the investors may apply for the subscription of the Certificates during normal Italian banking hours at the offices (filiali) of the Distributor by filling in, duly executing (also by appropriate attorneys) and delivering a specific acceptance form (the "Acceptance Form" (Scheda di Adesione)).
 Acceptance Forms are available at each office (filiali) of the Distributor.

 The Distributor will also distribute the Certificates through door-to-door selling (offerta fuori sede) pursuant to art.
-30 of the Italian Legislative Decree No. 58 of 24 February 1998, as amended from time to time (the "Italian Financial Services Act") and will collect the Acceptance Forms, other than directly at their branches and offices, through financial advisors authorized to make off-premises offers (consulenti finanziari abilitati all'offerta fuori sede) pursuant to art.
-31 of the Italian Financial Services
+30 of the Italian Financial Services Act and will collect the Acceptance Forms, other than directly at their branches and offices, through financial advisors authorized to make off-premises offers (consulenti finanziari abilitati all'offerta fuori sede) pursuant to art.
+31 of the Italian Financial Services Act.

-Act.